 Menopause is defined as the time when a woman stops menstruating for 12 months.
 The time surrounding this, which can be several years, is called perimenopause.
 It is a normal and natural part of a woman’s life.
 The changing hormone levels during this time cause changes in our bodies.
 During this period women may experience a variety of symptoms, which vary woman to woman and vary in intensity.

 Some of the most common symptoms are hot flashes, sleep disturbance, constipation, mood changes, bladder changes and vaginal dryness.
 Some of the other changes that occur may not necessarily cause symptoms, but are things to be aware of which include loss of bone density, postural changes and loss of muscle mass.
-The good news is that we can help mitigate many of these symptoms and enhance quality of life with movement.
+The good news is that the P.volve Method can help mitigate many of these symptoms and enhance quality of life.

 It's a common misconception that there is nothing to do about these changes.
-On the contrary, movement is essential for women in this stage of life as it ties into all aspects of wellness in this population including weight management, cardiovascular health, stress reduction, improved sleep and brain health.
+On the contrary, movement and mindfulness are essential for women in this stage of life as it ties into all aspects of wellness in this population including weight management, cardiovascular health, stress reduction, improved sleep and brain health.
 Proper nutrition is also essential, as what we eat has a profound effect on how we feel and how our body functions.
-Symptoms of menopause, like so many other aspects of life and health, can be improved with two things: nutrition and movement.
+Symptoms of menopause, like so many other aspects of life and health, can be improved with three things: nutrition, movement, and mindset.